yvan99/mining/README.md

 ## Usage

 - Clone the repository

 - Install Xampp , Composer to your system

-- Install all packages `composer update`
+- Open your terminal and Install all packages `composer update`

 - Setup environment variables